Stade de Farce! France claim win in 20th minute of stoppage time

 France 20 Wales 18

-France beat Wales following a bizarre and chaotic end to their final Six Nations match at Stade de France on Saturday as Camille Chat scored a try 20 minutes after full time had elapsed.
+France beat Wales thanks to a converted try by Damien Chouly 20 minutes after full time had elapsed following an extraordinary and chaotic finale to their Six Nations match at Stade de France on Saturday.

-The clock showed 99 minutes and 55 seconds when English referee Wayne Barnes awarded a try to replacement hooker Chat after nine penalty scrums, and Camille Lopez slotted over the conversion as France saved their place in the second pot ahead of the 2019 World Cup draw.
+The clock showed 99 minutes and 55 seconds when English referee Wayne Barnes awarded a try to replacement flanker Chouly after nine penalty scrums, and Camille Lopez slotted over the conversion as France saved their place in the second pot ahead of the 2019 World Cup draw.

 The result also ensures that Ireland remain in the top tier of seeded nations ahead of the World Cup pool draw.

-Wales had victory in their sights when Leigh Halfpenny’s sixth penalty earned them a 18-13 lead but France won a key five-metre penalty scrum with one minute left.
+Wales had victory in their sights when Leigh Halfpenny’s sixth penalty gave them a 18-13 lead but France won a five-metre penalty scrum with one minute left.

-Eight scrums later, after Wales prop Samson Lee was shown a yellow card and a series of controversial incidents and decisions, France finally got over the line for the second time .
+Eight scrums later, after Wales prop Samson Lee was shown a yellow card and a series of controversial incidents including a biting allegation, France finally got over the line for the second time.

+“I’m an old man but I had never seen anything like this,” said France coach Guy Noves, who responded angrily to a reporter suggesting Wales winger George North had been bitten in stoppage time.

+Noves bit his hand and said: “Look, there’s a bite mark, here.”

+There was also confusion surrounding late replacements with France prop Uini Atonio being substituted by Rabah Slimani.

+“I was told he was injured so I took my responsibilities,” said Noves when asked if the substitution was tactical.

-Lopez scored two penalties and two conversions, making sure Les Bleus will finish the championship in third or second place and leaving Wales in fifth ahead of the Ireland v England clash.
+Lopez scored two penalties and two conversions, making sure Les Bleus will finish the championship in second or third place and leaving Wales in fifth ahead of the Ireland v England clash.

-Guy Noves’s team started well, going ahead when Remi Lamerat collected a subtle chip over the top from Lopez and dive over the line, with the outhalf slotting home the conversion and he added a routine penalty as France’s domination continued.
+Noves’s team started well, going ahead when Remi Lamerat collected a subtle chip over the top from Lopez and dived over the line.
+The outhalf slotting home the conversion and added a routine penalty as France’s domination continued.

-Wales, however, responded with a Halfpenny penalty after Virimi Vakatawa was shown a yellow card for a deliberate knock on and Halfpenny booted another as Wales took advantage of being a man up.
+Wales, however, responded with two penalties after Virimi Vakatawa was shown a yellow card for a deliberate knock on.

-Wales reduced the arrears again when Halfpenny slotted his third kick as France were penalised time and again by Barnes.
+Wales reduced the arrears again when Halfpenny slotted his third kick as France were repeatedly penalised by Barnes.

-The hosts struggled to retain possession in a scrappy start to the second half.
-Wales also failed to go through the phases but Halfpenny’s perfect afternoon continued as he booted a 45-metre penalty to put the visitors in front for the first time.
+The hosts struggled to retain possession in a scrappy start to the second half and Halfpenny’s perfect afternoon continued as he booted a 45-metre penalty to put the visitors in front for the first time.

 The teams traded penalties and France, needing a try, opted for the scrum when they were awarded a last-minute penalty.

-After 20 minutes of mayhem, including numerous replacements, a biting allegation and desperate Welsh defence, Chat finally claimed the winning try.
+After 20 minutes of mayhem, including numerous replacements and desperate Welsh defence, Chouly finally claimed the winning try.